astronomer/docs/astro/airflow-email-notifications.md

     'email': ['<recipient-address>'],
     ```

-Repeat steps 7-10 for each Deployment in which you want to configure Airflow notifications.
+Repeat steps 7-10 for each Deployment where you want to configure Airflow notifications.

 ### Integrate with Amazon SES